 - Rock salmon

 - Hues Moki

 ... all of these are names under which endangered species of sharks can be sold.
-We need your help collecting videos of shark meat being sold in stores all over the world, and we will feature some of your videos in our documentary.
+We will feature some of your videos in our documentary.
 Any video received will greatly contribute to our investigation.

 Goals and objectives

 We want our documentary to work towards:

 - Significantly reducing the consumption of shark meat and its byproducts in Central American countries where it is consumed in abundance.